rpy2/rpy2/README.rst

     docker run --rm -p 8888:8888 \
            rpy2/rpy2:2.8.x

+More information about Docker images can be found in the `documentation <doc/overview.rst>`_.

 In case you find yourself with this source without any idea of what it takes to compile anything on your platform, try first